bjornmeansbear/sp2017gd2/README.md

   - replicate something?

 9. HTML/CSS Poster > not a game as much a small assignment.
 Maybe after we play around with some typography and CSS transforms then this is a good week or two long assignment for outside of class? think of the browser as a poster medium? is that what a lot of websites are basically like now?

+10. The Inspector!
+  - how to use the inspector? turn this into something fun — we'll mess around with the HTML and CSS of webpages?